Financial Poise

 The Nature of Private Equity

-Investors must also pay fees to fund managers.
-The prospect of paying those fees and their impact on overall portfolio performance can be off-putting in some cases.
+Investors must also pay fund managers’ fees.
+The prospect of paying those fees and their impact on overall portfolio performance can sometimes be off-putting.
 Paired with the fact that fund managers do not always provide timely or adequate reporting, some investors may be skittish about their ability to evaluate investment success.

 New Opportunities on the Horizon